-One popular literary magazine of 1848 that was published in Edinburgh wrote about the physical effects that hashish users might experience, stating:
+One popular literary magazine of 1848, the Chambers’s Edinburgh Journal, wrote about the physical effects that hashish users might experience, stating:

 “The ordinary … effects of hashish are the feeling of a slight compression of the temporal bones and the upper parts of the head.
 The respiration is gentle; the pulse is slightly accelerated; a gentle heat, such as is felt on going in winter into a warm bath of a temperature of about 98 degrees, is felt all over the surface of the body; there is some weight about the fore part of the arms, and there is an occasional slight involuntary motion, as if to seek relief from it.
 There are certain indefinable sensations of discomfort about the lower extremities; they do not amount too much, but are sufficient to render the body uneasy. … Throughout the whole period it is the nervous system that is affected, no other part of the body being acted upon; … Under the influence of hashish, the ear lends itself more to the illusion than any other sense.
 It has been observed by those who devote their attention to the aberrations of intellect, that hallucinations of hearing are much more frequent than those of the eye or the other senses: for one diseased person who sees visions, there are three that are deceived by the ear; and the more intellectual are the more generally the prey to this affection.”